Introduction

 Core Nextflow arguments

-NB: These options are part of Nextflow and use a single hyphen (pipeline parameters use a double-hyphen).
+[!NOTE] These options are part of Nextflow and use a single hyphen (pipeline parameters use a double-hyphen)

 -profile